 The foundation has been able to reach over 3,000 households and produces at least 200 masks every day to distribute to the people.

-“We hope that we shall be able to reach more people if the government comes in to support us and also if we can partner with other organizations because we only rely on well-wishers and fun raising which is not sustainable.
+“We hope that we shall be able to reach more people if the government comes in to support us and also if we can partner with other organizations, because we only rely on well-wishers and fund raising, which is not sustainable,” says Billian.

-He said the move is a precautionary measure that they have taken to help people protect themselves and reduce the risk of getting infected.
+He says the move – (distribution of water, masks and food vouchers) is a precautionary measure to help people protect themselves and reduce the risk of getting infected.

 As COVID-19 cases continue to rise in Kenya, the government has taken strict preventive measures to contain its spread.
 Some of these measures include compulsory wearing of masks all the time while in public places, washing hands with soap and water for at least 20 seconds several times a day, maintaining a distance of at least 1.5 meters from others and all businesses have to provide soap and water, or alcohol based sanitizers to their customers.
 Failure to adhere to these measures will result in a jail term of six months jail or a fine of $200.

-In an effort to control the spread of Covid -19 cases, the slums face a bigger challenge of poor sanitation, limited access to clean water, and congestions closely built houses.
-This means that measures like social distancing and frequent handwashing will be next to impossible for people in slums to observe.
+In an effort to control the spread of COVID-19 cases, the slums face a bigger challenge of poor sanitation, limited access to clean water, and congestion of closely built houses.
+This means that measures like social distancing and frequent hand washing will be next to impossible for people in slums to observe.

 According to a 2019 World, Bank working policy report, 41 per cent of Nairobi’s population lives in informal settlements meaning about 1.8 million of the city’s 4.4 million population according to 2019 census.